animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 See
 [@EnableLocator Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableLocator.html).

-For more information, see _Configuring an Embedded Locator_ in [Spring Data for GemFire Reference Guide](../index.html).
+For more information, see [Configuring an Embedded Locator](bootstrap-annotations.html#configuring-an-embedded-locator) in __Bootstrapping GemFire with the Spring Container Using Annotations_._

 ## <a id="configure-embedded-manager"></a>Configure an Embedded Manager